-in 1852.
-By that time, Joseph Smith, Jr. had been assassinated.
-Brigham Young headed up the Church and had set a policy restricting blacks from participating in the LDS priesthood and other significant rituals.
-Though Abel’s ordination was never denied or undone, his privileges were limited.
-Nonetheless, he served three missions, and died two weeks after returning from the third.
+By the time Abel joined other Saints in Utah Territory, Joseph Smith, Jr. had been assassinated (1844) and Brigham Young, who became the next President of the Church, instituted a policy in 1852 restricting blacks from participating in the LDS priesthood and other significant rituals.
+In 1853 Young specifically denied Abel’s request to receive the temple endowment after Abel’s petition.
+Though Abel’s ordination was never denied or undone, his privileges were thenceforth limited.